joyceelhaddad/joyceelhaddad.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: " "
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am an Associate Professor in Computer Science at [Université Paris Dauphine - PSL](https://dauphine.psl.eu/).
+I am a member of the MINER team of the [Data Science](https://www.lamsade.dauphine.fr/en/research/groups/data-science.html) group at [LAMSADE](https://www.lamsade.dauphine.fr/) research center.

 My research interests include Service Oriented Computing, Software and Process Mining.

-I am Deputy Director of [LAMSADE](https://www.lamsade.dauphine.fr/) CNRS UMR 7243 research center.
+Currently, I am serving as a Deputy Director of [LAMSADE](https://www.lamsade.dauphine.fr/) CNRS UMR 7243 research center.

 <!--This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!